Lvmingjie/RNA-Seq-validation/README.md

 Module 1 - Blast generates a transcriptome database with the transcriptome supplied in fasta format; The primer sequences are blasted (blastn-short) to the previous database;

-Module 2 - Based on the blast alignments are identied all transcripts where the the pair of primers bind perfectly.
+Module 2 - Based on the blast alignments are identied all transcripts where the pair of primers bind perfectly.
 Problematic cases are identified and filtered (partial alignments, multi-alignments, primers without target);

 Module 3 : Based on the list of transcripts identified, the levels of expression (TPM) are extracted from the different samples quantified;